IC 814: The Kandahar Hijack

-IC 814: The Kandahar Hijack is a 2024 Indian Hindi-language crime thriller drama television mini series about the hijacking of Indian Airlines Flight 814 in 1999.
+IC 814: The Kandahar Hijack is 2024 Indian Hindi-language crime thriller drama television mini series about the hijacking of Indian Airlines Flight 814 in 1999.
 It is directed by Anubhav Sinha and written by Adrian Levy and Trishant Srivastava.
 Produced by Sarita Patil and Sanjay Routray under Matchbox Shots and Benaras Mediaworks, it stars an ensemble cast led by Vijay Varma, Naseeruddin Shah, Pankaj Kapur, Dia Mirza and Arvind Swamy.
 Ninad Kamat serves as narrator.

 The series premiered globally on Netflix on 29 August 2024.
 It was the most watched show on Netflix for the first week of September.

 Plot

 On Christmas eve in 1999, passengers board Indian Airlines flight 814 in Kathmandu, Nepal.
 As the plane makes its usual short-haul journey back to New Delhi, five Pakistani terrorists take over the flight, demanding the release of militants held in an Indian prison.
 IC 814 makes several stops in Amritsar, Lahore, and Dubai, before ending up in Kandahar, Afghanistan, where they are then confronted by the Taliban.